makrai/notes/zhang20-fewsample-finetune.md

       sub-optimal
     * Fine-tuning BERT longer can improve both training stability & model perf

-# 7 Revisiting existing methods for few-sample bert fine-tuning
+# 7 Revisiting existing methods for few-sample BERT fine-tuning

 * methods for stability (Devlin+ 2019; Phang+ 2018; Lee+ 2020; Dodge+ 2020)
 * We revisit these methods given our analysis of the fine-tuning process,